 These are the core of the practices.
 You can dive into the specifics of this more in my practice guides.

-Whole-Heartedness – being committed to seeing things as they, being honest with ourselves about that, acknowledging that there are large parts of experience that we turn away from and setting the intention to be open to experiencing these, even if they are hard.
+Whole-Heartedness – being committed to seeing things as they, being honest with ourselves about that, acknowledging that there are large parts of experience that we turn away from and setting the intention to be open to experiencing these things.
 The mantra, ‘show me things as they are’ can be helpful.

 You can read more about each area, including ways in which they show up in daily life and ideas for practices, in my practice guides.